flutter/devtools/README.md

 For more productive development, launch your flutter application specifying `--observatory-port` so the observatory is available on a fixed port.
-This lets you avoid manually entering the observatory port paremeter each time you launch the application.
+This lets you avoid manually entering the observatory port parameter each time you launch the application.

 - flutter run --observatory-port=8888